PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ### Tracking exceptions
 *Requires Analytics*

-Caught exceptions are errors in your app for which you've defined exception handling code, such as the occasional timeout of a network connection during a request for data.
-Exceptions are tracked on the server in a similar way as screen views however action internally generated for exceptions always use _fatal_ or _caught_ prefix, and additionally _exception_ prefix if ``tracker.isPrefixing()`` option is enabled(true).
-The URL corresponds to exception stack trace, including package name, activity path, method name and line number where crash occurred.
-Keep in mind Piwik is not a crash tracker, use this sparingly.
+Caught exceptions are errors in your app for which you've defined an exception handling code, such as the occasional timeout of a network connection during a request for data.
+Exceptions are tracked on the server in a similar way as screen views, however, action internally generated for exceptions always use the _fatal_ or _caught_ prefix, and additionally the _exception_ prefix if ``tracker.isPrefixing()`` this particular option is enabled(true).
+The URL corresponds to exception stack trace, including the package name, activity path, method name and line number where crash occurred.
+Bear in mind that Piwik is not a crash tracker therefore use this sparingly.

-Measure a caught exception by setting the exception field values on the tracker and sending the hit, as in this example:
+Measure a caught exception by setting the exception field values on the tracker and sending the hit, as with this example:

 ```java
 try {